 The Medical Assistance Program provides medical services for aged, blind or disabled individuals whose income and resources fail to meet medical needs.
 An individual must have limited resources.
-Income is compared to 85 percent of the federal poverty level.
-Persons whose income is below this maximum receive the medical services covered by the State of Missouri.
-Persons with income above the maximum may gain eligibility for medical services by incurring medical expenses equal to the amount of income which exceeds 85 percent of the federal poverty level.
+Income is compared to 100% of the federal poverty level.
+Persons whose income is below this maximum would receive the medical services covered by Missouri.
+Persons with income above the maximum may gain eligibility for medical services by incurring medical expenses equal to the amount of income which exceeds 100 percent of the federal poverty level.